-Documentation is essential for collection development, research, preservation and interpretation.
-Collection documentation includes information, in written and electronic form, pertaining to the identity, locality, provenance, and transfer of legal title of works of art in the collection, and other related information regarding significance, description, condition and usage after acquisition.
-Change in condition or treatment of the object is also documented.
-Legal documents regarding acquisitions are kept in hard‐copy form in secured work files.
-Except for selective documentation that is subject to restriction, the Museum makes information about its collection easily accessible to the public.
+Documentation is essential for collection development, research, preservation, and interpretation.
+Collection documentation includes written and electronic information pertaining to the identity, locality, provenance, and transfer of legal title of works of art in the collection, and other related information regarding significance, description, condition, and usage after acquisition.
+Change in the condition or treatment of the object is also documented.
+Legal documents regarding acquisitions are kept in hard-copy form in secured work files.
+Except for selective documentation subject to restriction, the Museum makes information about its collection easily accessible to the public.

 B. Art Handling and Security

-Artwork is handled only by trained Museum staff with the Museum Director or Preparator supervising all movement.
-Staff is trained by the Museum Director and/or Preparator by personal instruction and reading materials about proper artwork handling.
-Gloves are worn at all times when handling objects, with the exception of objects that cannot be handled safely with gloves.
+Artwork is handled only by trained Museum staff, with the Museum Director, Collections Curator, or Preparator supervising all movement.
+Staff is trained by the Museum Director, the Collection and Outreach Curator and/or the Preparator by personal instruction and reading materials about proper artwork handling.
+Gloves are worn following current best practices when handling objects, except objects that cannot be handled safely with gloves.
 In all areas of the Museum, including storage, pencils are the only writing utensils allowed.

-The Museum is continually monitored by NMU’s department of Public Safety through video recording.
-During open hours, student staff are present to monitor the galleries in‐person and over the video monitoring system.
-The Museum Director trains staff in handling potential problems quickly and efficiently to avoid possible damage to artwork and respond appropriately to emergency situations that may arise.
+The Museum is continually monitored by NMU’s Department of Public Safety through video recording.
+During open hours, student staff are present to monitor the galleries in-person and over the video monitoring system.
+The Museum Director and/or Collections and Outreach Curator trains staff in handling potential problems quickly and efficiently to avoid possible damage to artwork and respond appropriately to emergencies that may arise.

 D. Rights and Reproduction